 The primary focus of the Isotope lab is to use isotope and trace element compositions to tell the history of geological materials.
 Current research conducted in the lab includes dating the time of sedimentation with paleosol calcite, determining the paleo-pH of seawater, and tracing the source of contaminants in Long Island groundwater.
 The group members include three faculty from the Department of Geosciences and graduate students from Geosciences, Anthropological Sciences, and the Marine Science Research Center at Stony Brook.

 Brian Phillips Lab Group: Geochemistry, Environmental, and Molecular Science

 The Phillips' lab focuses on oxygen exchange kinetics of aqueous complexes and reactivity of mineral surfaces; application of nuclear magnetic resonance (NMR) spectroscopy for kinetic measurements and characterization of mineral surface and bulk structure.

 News & Announcements

-Dr. James Head will be delivering a lecture entitled "The Climate History of Mars: Was Early Mars 'Warm and Wet' or "Cold and Icy'?" on Thursday, 9/3/15 at 4:00PM in the Hanson Seminar Room (ESS 123)
+Dr. Hanna Nekvasil will be delivering a lecture entitled "Uncommon behavior of a common mineral lends new insights into the origin of the lunar crust" on Thursday, 10/08/15 at 4:00PM in the Hanson Seminar Room (ESS 123)

 Geosciences Department Newsletter